McFarlane Toys: Spawn figures

-The first line of Spawn toys ever produced was released in 1994 and consisted of six figures, the hero Spawn and his medieval counterpart (aptly named Medieval Spawn) with Tremor and the villains Violator, Overt-Kill, and Clown, as well as a Spawn Alley Playset, the Spawnmobile and the Violator Monster Rig.
+The first line of Spawn toys ever produced was released in 1994 and consisted of six figures, the hero Spawn and his medieval counterpart (Medieval Spawn) with Tremor and the villains Violator, Overt-Kill, and Clown, as well as a Spawn Alley Playset, the Spawnmobile and the Violator Monster Rig.
 They were notably different from the toys common on shelves at the time because of their level of detail in both sculpting and painting.
 Other toys utilized only a few colors painted in general areas (a single "flesh tone" for the face, etc.) and were tacked to cardboard backs.
-McFarlane's figures had individual items such as spikes, teeth, claws, and buttons painted individually and packaged encased by hard plastic which surrounded both the figure and blister card, making them more suitable collectors items.
+McFarlane's figures had individual items such as spikes, teeth, claws, and buttons painted individually and packaged encased by hard plastic which surrounded both the figure and blister card, making them more suitable collector's items.
 Each toy in the first line came with a regular-sized comic (although with fewer pages than the standard 22), which were individualized to the character.

 The series would include alternate time periods and different takes on the classic characters with Series 10, 20 and 30 showing homage to the core characters of the books.

 Prototypes for Series 35 were revealed in 2008 but the series was cancelled before its release.
 Series 36 was also teased at SDCC 2008 but was also cancelled.
 Some of the teased series 36 figures were later released at statues. and was called "Robot Wars".
 It refers to a villainous "Mechanoid Army".

+In February 2024, McFarlane Toys launched the Spawn Wings of Redemption statue, inspired by the cover of Spawn #77 in 1998.
+The figure 1:8 scale statue.
+In the same year, for McFarlane's 30th anniversary, the company released a line of four Spawn figures, including some new figures, some returning figures, and a figure of McFarlane himself.

 Anime figures

 McFarlane Toys has produced licensed figures based on various Japanese anime and manga properties.
-Series McFarlane have merchandised include Akira, Tenchi Muyo, Tokyo Ghoul, Attack on Titan and Naruto Shippuden.
+Series McFarlane have merchandised include Akira, Tenchi Muyo!, Tokyo Ghoul, Attack on Titan and Naruto Shippuden.
 In 2019, it was announced that the company had also gained the rights to create figures based on One-Punch Man and My Hero Academia.

+On May 22, 2024, it was announced that the company would make action figures based on Bleach: The Thousand Year Blood War series.